TRAPPED IN THE MARQUESS' HEART

 Soon, the baptism started, and it was a joyous occasion.
 Ambrose slept through most of it, only wailing for a few moments when the water was dribbled over his face.
-Selena and Will were both smiling widely through the whole event.
+Selena and Will were both smiling widely throughout the whole event.
 Aaron did not blame them; watching a child be baptized was one of the best moments a parent could watch, and he should know.

 He had watched three of his children be baptized into the church by now.
 It was worth that moment, worth all the fuss of preparing for it.

 Soon thereafter, he helped herd the children back to the carriage.